STS-40: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission highlights

 The launch was originally set for May 22, 1991.
 The mission was postponed less than 48 hours before launch when it became known that a leaking liquid hydrogen transducer in the orbiter's main propulsion system, which was removed and replaced during leak testing in 1990, had failed an analysis by a vendor.
 Engineers feared that one or more of the nine liquid hydrogen and liquid oxygen transducers protruding into fuel and oxidizer lines could break off and be ingested by the engine turbopumps, causing engine failure.

 In addition, one of the orbiter's five general purpose computers failed completely, along with one of the multiplexer demultiplexers that controlled the orbiter's hydraulics ordinance and Orbital Maneuvering System / Reaction Control System functions in the aft compartment.

 A new general purpose computer and multiplexer demultiplexer were installed and tested.
 One liquid hydrogen and two liquid oxygen transducers were replaced upstream in the propellant flow system near the 43 cm disconnect area, which is protected by internal screen.
 Three liquid oxygen transducers were replaced in the engine manifold area, while three liquid hydrogen transducers here were removed and the openings plugged.
 The launch was reset for 8:00 a.m.
 EDT, June 1, 1991, but postponed again after several attempts to calibrate inertial measurement unit 2 failed.
 The unit was replaced and retested, and the launch was rescheduled for June 5, 1991.
 The mission launched successfully on June 5, 1991, at 9:24:51 a.m.
 EDT and the mission had a launch weight of 114290 kg.
 The launch was also captured on IMAX cameras, and used in the 2015 documentary film Journey to Space.

 It was the fifth dedicated Spacelab mission, Spacelab Life Sciences-1, and first dedicated solely to life sciences, using the habitable module.
-The mission featured the most detailed and interrelated physiological measurements in space since the 1973-1974 Skylab missions.
-The subjects involved were humans, 30 rodents and thousands of tiny jellyfish.
+The mission featured the most detailed and interrelated physiological measurements in space since the 1973–1974 Skylab missions.
+The subjects involved were humans, 30 rodents and thousands of tiny Moon Jellies (Aurelia aurita).
 Primary SLS-1 experiments studied six body systems; of 18 investigations, ten involved humans, seven involved rodents, and one used jellyfish.

 Six body systems investigated were cardiovascular/cardiopulmonary (heart, lungs and blood vessels); renal/endocrine (kidneys and hormone-secreting organs and glands); blood (blood plasma); immune system (white blood cells); musculoskeletal (muscles and bones); and neurovestibular (brains and nerves, eyes and inner ear).
 Other payloads included twelve Getaway Special (GAS) canisters installed on GAS bridge in cargo bay for experiments in materials science, plant biology and cosmic radiation (see G-616); Middeck Zero-Gravity Dynamics Experiment (MODE); and seven Orbiter Experiments (OEX).

 Columbia landed on June 14, 1991, at 8:39:11 a.m.
 PDT, on Runway 22, at Edwards Air Force Base, California.
 It returned to KSC on June 21, 1991.